Why do you have a section just for the Pacific Northwest?

 Iceland.
 Iceland.
 Iceland.
 Get me to Iceland, yesterday.

 Describe your work in the America's gallery.

-Describe your work in the Mist gallery.
+Describe your work in the Hotels gallery:

 Do you use photoshop?

 Yes.
-I primarily use it as a tool to enhance an image so that it mimics how I remember a scene.
+I primarily use it as a tool to improve an image so it mimics how I remember a scene.
 A camera is only so capable of capturing something.
 It is up to the photographer to fine tune, and ultimately present that image in the way that allows the viewer to experience what the photographer envisioned.
 While I try to avoid using heavy filters, and visually obvious extremes in my editing, I am most guilty of photoshopping out certain parts of a scene that I feel distracts from the final image.
 For example, if I am photographing something that does not have a human presence as the main subject, I do what I can to remove all indications that a person had ever been there, such as power lines or footprints.